Trust & Safety

 Private by default

-Family stories aren't content.
-Our goal is a private space where access is intentionally granted, not something that leaks into feeds or search results.
+Family stories are not content.
+Our goal is a private space where access is intentionally granted, not something that leaks into feeds, search results, or public demos.

 Clarity over fine print